 Abstract: 184 words

-Article: 13,861 words (sans title page, footnotes, and references)
+Article: 13,861 words (sans title page)

 Introduction

-In the wake of the overthrow of Ukrainian President Viktor Yanukovych in February 2014, Russian Spetsnaz (special forces) and the 810th Independent Naval Infantry Brigade occupied the Crimean Peninsula (Kofman et al. 2017).
+In the wake of the overthrow of Ukrainian President Yanukovych in February 2014, Russian Spetsnaz (special forces) and the 810th Independent Naval Infantry Brigade occupied the Crimean Peninsula (Kofman et al. 2017).
 These forces had removed their military insignia, prompting some to speculate about whether or not their actions were sanctioned by the Kremlin.
-The undesignated Russian forces were accompanied by local police from the Berkut public order unit and were also joined by armed local self-defense volunteers.
 After the dust had settled, most observers took it for granted that Russian forces had conducted an invasion with a deliberate goal of annexing Crimea.
 As both Russia and NATO were eager to avoid a direct confrontation, the pretense of anonymity was a political fig leaf providing NATO with a convenient excuse to forgo a more forceful response.

 Russian occupation of Crimea and subsequent incursions in Eastern Ukraine prompted considerable concern in NATO and elsewhere about how to counter “gray zone conflict,” or actions that fall below agreed upon thresholds for a coordinated military response, but which are clearly destabilizing and inimical to Western interests.
-On this topic, the British Secretary of State for Defence noted “That is not a Cold War.
+On this topic, the British Secretary of State for Defence noted this “[i]s not a Cold War.
 It is a grey war.
 Permanently teetering on the edge of outright hostility.
 Persistently hovering around the threshold of what we would normally consider acts of war” (Fallon 2017).
 Many have worried that “little green men” might reappear in the Baltics, conducting incursions without crossing any explicit “red lines” that might trigger a NATO Article V response.
 Others have described “little blue men” in Chinese efforts to revise the maritime status quo in East Asia (Erickson and Kennedy 2015; Green et al. 2017).
 The kaleidoscopic language highlights challenges that are as much definitional as practical.
 As General Dunford, Chairman of the Joint Chiefs of Staff, recently noted, “Our traditional approach is either we’re at peace or at conflict.
 And I think that’s insufficient to deal with the actors that actually seek to advance their interests while avoiding our strengths” (Dunford 2016).